 Adults Personal Budgets How we work out what you could get?

-The Council will assess the level of someone's need for each area under their Fair Access to Care Criteria of Critical or Substantial Needs.
+The Council will assess the level of someone's need for each area under their Access to Care Criteria of Critical or Substantial Needs.
 You can always have someone you trust with you at assessment if that helps you.
 An assessment means they will speak with you and find out what you need.
 It helps them work out how much they would have spent on services for you if they were managing your budget and providing those services for you.

 - you would like the council to do it for you (managed or notional budgets)

-- You would like to say who manages the budget but don’t want to do it yourself (brokerage)
+- you would like to say who manages the budget but don’t want to do it yourself (brokerage)

 All local authorities a required to be as fair to everyone as they can when they do an assessment.
 To do this they ask everyone the same sort of questions about what help they might need.
 The tool used for this in Hackney is a Resource Allocation System (RAS).
 The RAS uses the costs of current services as a basis.
 It doesn't suggest what services someone should use to meet their needs.
-It gives is an estimated value which someone can use to start planning their care and support.
+It gives us an estimated value that someone can use to start planning their care and support.

 If something very helpful costs more the council may still agree to give you the extra money for it.
 If everything costs less or the whole amount doesn’t get spent this is ok as well.